Theory of Ca$_{10}$Cr$_7$O$_{28}$ as a bilayer breathing-kagome magnet: Classical thermodynamics and semi-classical dynamics: Dynamical properties of BBK model in field

 We have further simplified the equations of motion by neglecting terms coupling the fields ${\bf m}_{\mathsf{t/b}}$ to the fields $\phi_{\mathsf{t/b}}$ in Eq.~(\ref{eq:EoM.mt}) and Eq.~(\ref{eq:EoM.mb}).
-These can be included at the cost of a more complicated description of the problem, but do not play any significant role in the dynamics at low momentum, on account of the large energy gap between the bands associated with ${\bf m}_{\mathsf{t/b}}$ and those associated with $\phi_{\mathsf{t/b}}$.
+They can be included at the cost of a more complicated description of the problem, but do not play any significant role in the long wavelength limit.